Is Childhood Trauma Affecting Your Life?

 The fear of a parent can ooze into the pores of their children, leaving them emotionally scarred and apprehensive.
 With this trauma comes an unexpected burden: inheriting anxiety from your parents you never even knew existed.
 Trauma can often be passed down from generation to generation, and a parent who is emotionally disconnected or anxious likely endured their own trauma as well.

 Transgenerational trauma is real, and it can have a lasting impact on one’s life.
-If your parents experienced an unresolved childhood trauma, that pain has the potential to be transferred from parent to child – unbeknownst even- through the unconscious mind.
+If your parents never resolved their own childhood traumas, that pain has the potential to be transferred from parent to child – unbeknownst even- through the unconscious mind.
 Children are incredibly impressionable – it’s no wonder you felt the ramifications of whatever situation unfolded.

 Parents who have endured trauma often act as a reflection of their own struggles, and cannot always provide the level of love and support that you need.
 Even more difficult is when your mother or father has experienced intense suffering, like in the case of war survivors – these losses can linger like an apparition for both them and for those around them.